GarrettJudd/reference-architectures/compliance/uk-official/three-tier-web-with-adds/README.md

 > 5. Improve and optimize.

-*Operational security:* The service provider should have processes and procedures in place to ensure the operational security of the service.
+**Principle 5 | Operational Security**: The service needs to be operated and managed securely in order to impede, detect or prevent attacks.
+Good operational security should not require complex, bureaucratic, time consuming or expensive processes.
 > Operational Security Assurance (OSA) is a framework that incorporates the knowledge gained through a variety of resources that are unique to Microsoft,
 > such as the Microsoft Security Response Center (MSRC), and incorporates deep awareness of the cybersecurity threat landscape.
 > OSA helps make Microsoft cloud-based services' infrastructure more resilient to attack by decreasing the amount of time needed to prevent, detect, contain
 > and respond to real and potential Internet-based security threats, thereby increasing the security of those services for customers.

-*Personnel security:* Service provider staff should be subject to personnel security screening and security education appropriate for their role.
+**Principle 6 | Personnel Security**: Where service provider personnel have access to your data and systems you need a high degree of confidence in their trustworthiness.
+Thorough screening, supported by adequate training, reduces the likelihood of accidental or malicious compromise by service provider personnel.
-> Microsoft Azure Operations and Customer Support personnel and data center staff, who operate Azure services and provide customer support (or Microsoft subcontractors
+> Microsoft Azure Operations and Customer Support personnel and datacentre staff, who operate Azure services and provide customer support (or Microsoft subcontractors
-> who assist with platform operations, troubleshooting, and technical support) undergo a Microsoft standard background (or equivalent) check to evaluate employee
+> who assist with platform operations, troubleshooting, and technical support) undergo a Microsoft standard background check or equivalent to evaluate employee
 > education, employment, and criminal history.
 The background checks that are carried out are broadly in line with the requirements of the UK Government's
 > BPSS / BS7858.
 They do not specifically include a formal identity check.

-*Secure development:* Services should be designed and developed to identify and mitigate threats to their security.
+**Principle 7 | Secure Development**: Services should be designed and developed to identify and mitigate threats to their security.
+Those which aren’t may be vulnerable to security issues which could compromise your data, cause loss of service or enable other malicious activity.
 > The Microsoft [Security Development Lifecycle](https://www.microsoft.com/en-us/sdl/default.aspx) (SDL) provides an effective threat-modelling process to identify
 >  threats and vulnerabilities in software and services.
 The STRIDE system (Spoofing, Tampering, Repudiation, Information disclosure, Denial of service, and
 > Elevation of privilege) is used to help identify and resolve security threats early in the design process, before they can affect customers.

-*Supply chain security:* The service provider should ensure that its supply chain satisfactorily supports all of the security principles that the service claims to implement.|
+**Principle 8 | Supply Chain Security**: The service provider should ensure that its supply chain satisfactorily supports all of the security principles which the service claims to implement.
 > In Azure, security risks that relate to external parties, such as customers and vendors, are identified and addressed as follows:

 > 1. Third parties undergo a review process and an approved vendor list is established and used.
 These vendors are required to comply with Microsoft security policies and are audited.

-> 2. Additional risks that relate to granting access to facilities and information systems are controlled and managed by Microsoft teams, including physical and network level access to facilities and Microsoft resources.
+> 2. Additional risks related to granting physical and network level access to facilities, information systems, and Microsoft resources are controlled and managed by Microsoft teams.

-*Secure consumer management:* Consumers should be provided with the tools required to help them securely manage their service.
+**Principle 9 | Secure User Management**: Your provider should make the tools available for you to securely manage your use of their service.
+Management interfaces and procedures are a vital part of the security barrier, preventing unauthorised access and alteration of your resources, applications and data.
 > Customers administer their Azure resources through the Azure portal, which provides access to all virtual machines, databases, cloud services, and
 > other resources configured for the customer's account.
 Web access to the Azure portal is secured by industry-standard Transport Layer Security (TLS) 1.2
-> connections using 2048-bit RSA/SHA256 encryption keys, as recommended by CESG/NCSC .
+> connections using 2048-bit RSA/SHA256 encryption keys, as recommended by CESG/NCSC.
 Role-based access controls are provided to enable customers to provide
 > limited access to Azure management resources for specific users and groups.

-*Identity and authentication* Access to all service interfaces (for consumers and providers) should be limited to authenticated and authorised individuals.
+**Principle 10 | Identity and Authentication**: All access to service interfaces should be constrained to authenticated and authorised individuals.
 > Azure provides services to help track identity as well as integrate it with identity stores that may already be in use.
-Azure AD is a comprehensive identity and access management service for the cloud that helps secure access to data in on-premises and cloud applications.
+Azure Active Directory (AAD) is a comprehensive identity and access management service for the cloud that helps secure access to data in on-premises and cloud applications.

-*External interface protection:* All external or less trusted interfaces of the service should be identified and have appropriate protections to defend against attacks through them.
+**Principle 11 | External Interface Protection**: All external or less trusted interfaces of the service should be identified and appropriately defended.
 > Microsoft employs a method it calls 'Red Teaming' to improve Azure security controls and processes through regular penetration testing.

-*Secure service administration:* The methods used by the service providers administrators to manage the operational service should be designed to mitigate any risk of exploitation that could undermine the security of the service.
+**Principle 12 | Secure Service Administration**: Systems used for administration of a cloud service will have highly privileged access to that service.
+Their compromise would have significant impact, including the means to bypass security controls and steal or manipulate large volumes of data.
 > Azure infrastructure operations personnel are required to use secure admin workstations (SAWs; also known as privileged access workstations, or PAWs).
 The SAW approach is an extension of the well-established recommended practice to use separate admin and user accounts for administrative personnel.

-*Audit information provision to consumers:* Consumers should be provided with the audit records they need to monitor access to their service and the data held within it.
+**Principle 13 | Audit Information for Users**: You should be provided with the audit records needed to monitor access to your service and the data held within it.
+The type of audit information available to you will have a direct impact on your ability to detect and respond to inappropriate or malicious activity within reasonable timescales.
 > Azure Log Analytics collects records of the events occurring within an organisation's systems and networks as soon as they occur, before anyone can tamper with them, and allows different types of analysis by correlating data across multiple computers.

-*Secure use of the service by the consumer:* Consumers have certain responsibilities when using a cloud service in order for this use to remain secure, and for their data to be adequately protected.
+**Principle 14 | Secure Use of the Service**: The security of cloud services and the data held within them can be undermined if you use the service poorly.
+Consequently, you will have certain responsibilities when using the service in order for your data to be adequately protected.
 > Azure Security Center helps consumers prevent, detect, and respond to threats with increased visibility into and control over the security of their Azure resources.
 > It provides integrated security monitoring and policy management across Azure subscriptions, helps detect threats that might otherwise go unnoticed,
 > and works with a broad ecosystem of security solutions.

 The CSA published the Cloud Control Matrix to support customers in the evaluation of cloud providers and to identify questions that should be answered before moving to cloud services.
-In response, Microsoft Azure answered the CSA Consensus Assessment Initiative Questionnaire [CSA CAIQ](https://aka.ms/csacaiqresponsesto) describe how Microsoft addresses the suggested principles.
+In response, Microsoft Azure answered the CSA Consensus Assessment Initiative Questionnaire ([CSA CAIQ](https://aka.ms/csacaiqresponsesto)), which describes how Microsoft addresses the suggested principles.

 The Crown Commercial Service (an agency that works to improve commercial and procurement activity by the government) renewed the